ayalaallon/prepdat/README.md

 # Prepdat: Preparing Experimental Data for Statistical Analysis

+## Overview
+*prepdat* is an R package that enables the user to merge files containing data tables in a long format into a single large dataset and go form one single large dataset in a long format to one finalized aggregated table ready for statistical analysis.
+This pacakge is very useful for merging and aggregating raw data files of individual subjects in an experiment (in which each line corresponds to a single observation in the experiment) to one finalized table in which each line corresponds to the averaged performance of each subject according to specified dependent and independent variables. *prepdat* also includes several other possibilities for the aggregated values such as medians of the dependent variable and trimming procedures for reaction-times according to Van
+Selst & Jolicoeur (1994).

 ## Installation
 A stable release of *prepdat* is now available on CRAN https://cran.r-project.org/package=prepdat.
 To install *prepdat* use: